neilgee/genesischild-mobile-first/readme.md

 - FontAwesome is enabled.
 - backstretch.min.js is enabled (via CDN) if a custom background is used.
 - Respond.JS is enabled to give CSS3 Media Query support to IE8.
+- SVGeezy is enabled for fallback SVG support

 ###CSS
 - Regular style.css with all Genesis Framework and placeholders to start new project